DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 {{ appUserNeed({
   description: "As a support user at the Department for Education (DfE), I need an easy way of accessing claims,
-So that when we receive a support request, I'm able to quickly look up the claim and take action."
+So that when we receive a support request, I can quickly look up the claim and take action."
 }) }}

 {{ appUserNeed({
-  description: "As a support user at the Department for Education (DfE), To know if another member of staff has made changes or actioned a claim, So that I don't risk duplicating the changes or actions."
+  description: "As a support user at the Department for Education (DfE), To know if another member of staff has made changes or actioned a claim, So that I do not risk duplicating the changes or actions."
 }) }}

 {{ appUserNeed({
   description: "As a support user at the Department for Education (DfE), I need the ability to contact a school,
-So that I can discuss their claim or support request with, as and when needed."
+So that I can discuss their claim or support request with them as and when needed."
 }) }}

 {{ appUserNeed({